-(a) Receipt of Complaint

-- (1) Upon receipt of a written complaint, it shall be stamped with the current date, filed, entered upon the complaint docket and a copy forwarded to the director.
-The director shall determine if the written complaint meets the requirements of a complaint as set forth in §§ 603 and 604. - (2) If the director determines that the written complaint is deficient in that it is not timely filed, not in proper form, or that the allegations, taken as true, are insufficient to establish a violation of election or voter registration laws under the State Board's jurisdiction, the Director shall notify the complainant that the complaint is deficient, describe the nature of the deficiency, and inform the complainant that the complaint may be corrected within ten (10) calendar days of this notice being issued.
-Failure of the Complainant to cure the procedurally deficient complaint within ten (10) calendar days shall result in the complaint being dismissed if the State Board agrees that the complaint is deficient.
-The Director shall use all information provided with the complaint to deliver notice of a deficient complaint but shall not be required to provide notice if no contact information or mailing address is provided with the complaint.
+- (a) Receipt of Complaint - (1) Upon receipt of a written complaint, it shall be stamped with the current date, filed, entered upon the complaint docket, and a copy forwarded to the director.
+The director shall determine if the written complaint meets the requirements of a complaint as set forth in §§ 603 and 604. - (2) If the director determines that the written complaint is deficient in that it is not timely filed, not in proper form, or that the allegations, taken as true, are insufficient to establish a violation of election or voter registration laws under the State Board's jurisdiction, If a complaint is filed which alleges a violation of law under the State Board's jurisdiction but which otherwise fails to satisfy the procedural requirements for a complaint, the D director shall notify the complainant that the complaint is deficient, describe the nature of the deficiency, and inform the complainant that the complaint may be corrected within ten (10) calendar days of this notice being issued.
+Failure of the complainant to cure the procedurally deficient complaint within ten (10) calendar days shall result in the complaint being dismissed if the State Board agrees that the complaint is deficient.
+The director shall use all information provided with the complaint to deliver notice of a deficient complaint but shall not be required to provide notice if no contact information or mailing address is provided with the complaint.
 A complaint filed after the deadline to file a complaint cannot be cured by this process.